sloweyyy/katalon-testops/README.md

 5. **Object Repository**: Organize your object repository efficiently to make your test cases more maintainable.
 6. **Debugging**: Practice debugging your test cases to identify and fix issues quickly.
 7. **Documentation**: Read Katalon's official documentation and participate in community forums to stay updated.

-## Getting Started

-1. **Clone the Repository**: `git clone https://github.com/your-repo/project.git`
-2. **Open Katalon Studio**: Import the cloned project.
-3. **Run Test Cases**: Execute the provided test cases to ensure everything is set up correctly.
-4. **Create Your Own Tests**: Start creating your own test cases, test suites, and test suite collections.

-## Contributing

-We welcome contributions to this project.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Create a pull request.

 ## License